Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Security

-Sometimes you may receive an email bounce-back because "Mail delivery failed: returning to sender" or "User doesn't exist: returning to sender" for messages that you never sent.
+Sometimes you may receive an email bounce-back with the message "Mail delivery failed: returning to sender" or "User doesn't exist: returning to sender" for messages you never sent.
 Unfortunately, this is becoming more common.

-The obvious concern is that your email is compromised.
+The obvious concern is that your email account is compromised.
 However, this is often not the case.
-What occurs is that a spammer uses your email address as the From in spam or phish messages sent to others.
-That way, his true identity is hidden, and he also does not receive the bounce-backs of potentially tens or even thousands of emails.
+What happens is that spammers use your email address as the From in spam or phish messages sent to others.
+That way, their true identities are hidden, and they do not receive bounce-backs of potentially tens of thousands of emails.

-In this case, an attacker did not access your email to send the spam.
-He simply forged the sending address.
+In this case, spammers did not access your email account to send the spam.
+They simply forged the sending address.
 It's as if someone wrote your name and address as the return address on an envelope and dropped it in the postal mailbox.
 If it can't be delivered, the envelope would be returned to you by the post office.
 It is very unlikely you were personally targeted.

 How did they get my email address?

-Spammers/phishers gather email addresses in various ways.
-Most email addresses they find, including your University email address, are publicly available on the Internet.
+Spammers and phishers gather email addresses in many ways.
+Most email addresses they find, including your university email address, are publicly available on the Internet.
 Such emails are usually gathered automatically through scripts and compiled for later use.

 Is there anything I can do?